-Karoo Drought Intervention
+Karoo Drought Management

 The Karoo, in the Northern Cape of South Africa, is gripped in the worst drought in 220 years.
-For the past seven years this region has received below average rainfall.
+For the past eight years this region has received below average rainfall.
 (The average rainfall for the region in normal conditions are around 250mm a year, currently it is a fraction of it or nothing at all.)

 The Karoo region covers an area of 395 000 square kilometres.
 The region is known for farming, producing mostly meat, wool and mohair.
 The wool and mohair are mainly exported to Europe and China.